 8. Overwhelmed by the options?
 Start small.

 I get it; you care, but it's hard to make changes.
-Plastic has infiltrated every aspect of our lives--you're using a device made of plastic right now.
+Plastic has infiltrated every aspect of our lives--chances are high you're using a device made of plastic right now.
 It's in the cars we drive.
 We're all doing the best we can, and no one expects you to be perfect.
 Your simple actions make a huge difference.

 Take it one step at a time.
 Start with the big four: bags, bottles, straws, and coffee cups.
 I've created a 31-day plastic-free July challenge to help you with this transition process with small daily acts.

 If you take nothing else away from this challenge, the most critical items in a low-waste minimalist's arsenal are: (1) reusable shopping bags, (2) reusable produce bags, (3) stainless steel or glass water bottles, and (4) reusable coffee mugs.

 Bonus points for (5) ditching cling wrap for reusable beeswax wraps or covering leftovers with a plate and (6) substituting zip-seal sandwich bags with wax paper.
 Your health and the Earth will thank you for ridding single-use plastic from your life.

 Feel free to save and share the image with your Earth-minded community!

 BPA Dose-Response is Non-Monotonic: The Endocrine Society's Second Scientific Statement on Endocrine-Disrupting Chemicals